-Have you ever had to deal with a document that displayed a strange behavior?
-Well, this is bad news, and it can be quite frustrating.
-You must repair a corrupted Word file if you see one of these symptoms: error messages, messed up formatting and layout, Word stops responding, unreadable characters, or worst an inaccessible document.
-The main purpose of this article is to help you fix your corrupted document.
+It is a frustrating news that you have to repair a corrupted Word file if you see one of these symptoms: error messages, messed up formatting and layout, Word stops responding, unreadable characters, or worst an inaccessible document.
+Don't worry.
+The main purpose of this article is to help you repair your corrupted document and restore it to the best quality.
 You'll find out more on how to repair Word documents and the Word document repair tool we are going to use.

 You can easily lose your temper when an important file gets damaged in a way you cannot access it by any means.
 There are a couple of things you can do to repair a Word document.
 If however, none of these seem to help, then go directly to Part 3.
 We'll discuss there a professional Word document repair tool that will eventually help you repair corrupted Word files with no fuss and no muss.